mabhi02/194-STAR/study.md

 - Lower-division UC Berkeley students in CS/DS courses (e.g., CS61A, Data 8).
 - Upper-division students with interest in SQL (e.g., Data 100, CS186).
 - Students with **little to moderate** prior SQL exposure.
+- use a student survey to find level of SQL knowledge.

 ---